jeffpar/pcjs.v1/apps/pcx86/1983/adventmath/README.md

 IBM's PC-DOS shipped with **BASICA.COM** and OEM versions of DOS shipped with either **GWBASIC.EXE** or **BASIC.EXE**.

 Unsurprisingly, this **BASICA.EXE** is neither from 1999 nor from IBM.
-It's virtually identical to the circa 1983 **BASICA.EXE*** found in [COMPAQ DOS 1.11](/disks/pcx86/dos/compaq/1.11/), except that it is 5 bytes larger, due to the addition of "MsDos" at the end of the file.
-It contains the following strings:
+It's virtually identical to the circa 1983 **BASICA.EXE** found in [COMPAQ DOS 1.11](/disks/pcx86/dos/compaq/1.11/), and it's 5 bytes larger only because the string "MsDos" was appended to the file.
+They both contain the following strings:

 	The COMPAQ Personal Computer BASIC
 	Version 1.13